myquay/michael-mckenna.com/blog/content/post/2014/implementing-xml-rpc-services-in-asp-net-mvc.md

 Earlier this month I moved my blog to a brand new design to improve the readability of the posts.

 The admin section was also in desperate need of an upgrade but it would have taken a lot of development effort to create something decent.
 I ended up just nuking it in favour of using a desktop blogging client.
-To support various 3rd party blogging clients we just need to implement the [MetaWeblog API](http://xmlrpc.scripting.com/metaWeblogApi.html).
+To support various 3rd party blogging clients we just need to implement the [MetaWeblog API](https://codex.wordpress.org/XML-RPC_MetaWeblog_API).

 In this post we'll look at how we implemented XML-RPC services in ASP.NET MVC by creating a custom model binder.

 ### XML-RPC recap

-Before everyone starts freaking out, XML-RPC isn't SOAP, it predates it ;)

-It's just a way to make remote method calls over HTTP using XML.
+It's a way to make remote method calls over HTTP using XML.
 Super lightweight.
-Here's an example payload pulled from here [http://www.xml.com/2003/10/15/examples/metaweblog-example-request.txt](http://www.xml.com/2003/10/15/examples/metaweblog-example-request.txt).

     <?xml version='1.0'?>
     <methodCall>